 Public Wi-Fi is always risky when it comes to keeping your passwords and other content private, and the coffee shops themselves are not responsible for monitoring your personal belongings if you have to go to the bathroom.
 Coworking spaces solve this problem by having secure lockers and requiring keycards to enter the building.

 The Scary Truth About Cost

 Is working at that coffee shop really free?
 Some places require you to make a purchase every few hours in order to keep your spot.
 If you’re working there all day, that could be a $5 charge every few hours.
 This ends up being comparable to the price of maintaining a membership with a coworking space, and at least you’ll have more of the amenities you need at that location.

 While coffee shops may seem like a good alternative, they really can’t compete with the benefits of coworking.
 If you truly want to be productive and flourish in the environment in which you are working, it’s time to give coworking a try.

 Coworking is an alternative option that offers flexibility to remote workers with the amenities of an office.
 It consists of a shared space, often with communal equipment, where individuals work independently but build a community of shared ideas and knowledge.

-If you want to learn more about coworking or check out a space yourself, contact Brix Coworking, a company with two coworking locations in Madison, Wisconsin.
-Brix provides affordable coworking and workspace solutions for small businesses, remote workers, entrepreneurs, freelancers and musicians.
+If you want to learn more about coworking or check out a space yourself, contact Brix Coworking in Madison, Wisconsin.
+Brix provides affordable coworking and workspace solutions for small businesses, remote workers, entrepreneurs, and freelancers.